 In other words, you don’t want them to know all you do during your free time is taking home a girl from Nana Plaza or Soi Cowboy or something like that.
 It is not really socially acceptable to be bringing home a girl from those places.
 To some people sure, but to others, not so much.

-If somehow you lose respect from your Thai co-workers or Thai subordinates, you might get the silence treatment or something called “losing face” when they give you the cold shoulder.
+If somehow you lose respect from your Thai co-workers or Thai subordinates, you might get the silent treatment or something called “losing face” when they give you the cold shoulder.
 When that happens, it is going to be very hard to get your job done.

 You might just as well find a new job or go back home, there is very little you can do and it is pretty much impossible to get that respect back.